vitest-dev/vitest/docs/config/index.md

 Custom reporters for output.
 Reporters can be [a Reporter instance](https://github.com/vitest-dev/vitest/blob/main/packages/vitest/src/types/reporter.ts) or a string to select built in reporters:

   - `'default'` - collapse suites when they pass
+  - `'basic'` - give a reporter like default reporter give in ci
   - `'verbose'` - keep the full task tree visible
   - `'dot'` -  show each task as a single dot
   - `'junit'` - JUnit XML reporter (you can configure `testsuites` tag name with `VITEST_JUNIT_SUITE_NAME` environmental variable)